 The cursor window can be managed two ways: with the GX1 module's hardware cursor or a software cursor.
-When using the hardware cursor, the displayed colors of the hardware cursor must be the cursor color keys (see Section 4.5.3 "Hardware Cursor" in the GX1 data book).
+When using the hardware cursor, the displayed colors of the hardware cursor must be the cursor color keys (see Section 5.5.3 "Hardware Cursor" in the AMD GeodeTM GX1 Processor Data Book).
 When the software cursor is used, the cursor size and position are not defined using registers.
 The cursor size, position, and image are determined through the use of the cursor color key colors in the graphics frame buffer.
 When the cursor is described in this manner, the cursor can be of any size and shape.